rkrishn7/kiwi/README.md

 - **Subscribe with Ease**: Set up subscriptions to various sources with a simple command.
 Kiwi efficiently routes event data to connected WebSocket clients based on these subscriptions.
 - **Backpressure Management**: Kiwi draws from flow-control concepts used by Reactive Streams.
 Specifically, clients can emit a `request(n)` signal to control the rate at which they receive events.
 - **Extensible**: Kiwi supports WebAssembly (WASM) plugins to enrich and control the flow of data.
 Plugins are called with context about the current connection and event, and can be used to control how/when events are forwarded to downstream clients.
-- **Secure**: Kiwi supports TLS encryption and client authentication via JWT tokens, which can be used to authorize access to specific sources.
+- **Secure**: Kiwi supports TLS encryption and custom client authentication via WASM plugins.
 - **Configuration Reloads**: Kiwi can reload a subset of its configuration at runtime, allowing for dynamic updates to sources without restarting the server.

 ## Motivation